Properties of Gromov-Witten invariants defined via global Kuranishi charts: Gravitational descendants

-There are three further relations between the generalised Gromov--Witten invariants.
+There are three further relations between the Gromov--Witten invariants that take $\psi$-classes into account.
 The first one generalises the Fundamental Class axiom, while the third corresponds to the Divisor axiom in \textsection\ref{sec:axioms}.
 Denote by $1_X$ the unit of $H^*(X;\bQ)$ and formally treat $\Mbar_{g,n}$ as a point if $2g-2+ n\leq 0$.

 \begin{proposition}[String equation] We have

 for any $\alpha_1,\dots,\alpha_n\in H^*(X;\bQ)$ and $\sigma \in H_*(\Mbar_{g,n+1};\bQ)$.
 In particular, if $\sigma = [\Mbar_{g,n+1}]$, then

 \end{proposition}